Metformin is a well-known, affordable, and widely used drug to help manage type 2 diabetes and achieve better blood glucose control.

 Stop taking metformin for a few weeks

 Giving your gut time to heal with a few weeks’ break away from the medicine can help stop diarrhea and prevent it from coming back.
-Always talk to your doctor before you stop taking metformin.
+(Be sure to talk to your doctor before you stop taking metformin.)

-If none of the aforementioned strategies help alleviate your diarrhea, and it’s negatively affecting your quality of life, talk to your doctor about stopping metformin, and look for alternative treatments to manage your diabetes instead.
+If none of the previously mentioned strategies help alleviate your diarrhea, and it’s negatively affecting your quality of life, talk to your doctor about stopping metformin and trying alternate treatments to manage your diabetes instead.

 Read more: The Best Alternatives to Metformin for Type 2 Diabetes Management